Chibuike-Ile/Supply-chain-group-project/README.md

 ![Chart for Analysis 1](https://github.com/user-attachments/assets/49b68e08-e980-4afa-a337-24d55d1465ba)

-* Port Harcourt markect are mostly hit by frequently out and Cancelled orders than other cities.
+* Port Harcourt markect are mostly hit by frequently out of stock and Cancelled orders than other cities.
 * An investigation should be done so as to kown the reasons behind it and action carried out to prevent it in the nearest furture.